About Us

 Statistics

-As of 2007, about 18,000 Therapy Dogs are registered with an organization known as Therapy Dogs International.
+As of 2007, about 18,000 Therapy Dogs are registered with an organization called Therapy Dogs International.
 This volunteer organization is dedicated to regulating, trying out, and registering remedy dogs and their volunteer handlers for therapeutic visitations.
-In Canada, the maximum recognizable employer that evaluates and checks Therapy Dogs’ capability is known as St. Johns Ambulance.
-In 2007, this volunteer corporation had 2300 dogs registered in their software, and that they visited an envisioned sixty-eight 000 patients, which translated into approximately 146,000 volunteer hours.
-Some of the facilities across the USA still specialize in educating human beings and their family dog to become a Therapy Dog crew.
+St. John Ambulance is the most recognizable employer in Canada that evaluates and checks Therapy Dogs’ capability.
+In 2007, this volunteer corporation had 2300 dogs registered in their software, and they visited an envisioned sixty-eight 000 patients, translating into approximately 146,000 volunteer hours.
+Some facilities across the USA still specialize in educating human beings and their family dog to become Therapy Dog crews.

 These puppies are usually recognized via a colored vest, cape, or jacket with a special patch sewn onto the garment.
 In Canada, the St. Johns Ambulance Therapy Dog program uses a special bandana and an identification card, which suggests the dog has been tested and authorized.
-Each province or kingdom may additionally have its very own approach to figuring out a Therapy Dog crew.
-It might also encompass a number of the fore-stated clothing or ID cards, and/or the handler may additionally put on a unique vest or shirt indicating they may be a certified group.
+Each province or kingdom may additionally have its approach to figuring out a Therapy Dog crew.
+It might also encompass a number of the clothing above or ID cards, and the handler may additionally put on a unique vest or shirt indicating they may be a certified group.

 Access Laws

-A Therapy Dog that is recognized as a “Therapeutic Visitation Dog” no longer has equal entry to privileges because of the “Animal Assisted Therapy Dogs.”
-In the United States, take a look at your nearby government officials or go to the American’s With Disabilities Act website.
+A Therapy Dog recognized as a “Therapeutic Visitation Dog” no longer has equal entry to privileges because of the “Animal-Assisted Therapy Dogs.”
+Look at your nearby government officials in the United States or go to the Americans With Disabilities Act website.
 In Canada, visit the Blind Persons Rights Act or the Canadian Human Rights Commission website.

 How You Can Make A Difference

-You could make a large difference in the lives of many humans with the aid of becoming a volunteer Therapy Dog Handler.
-You will learn and recognize the special bond you have with your very own dog, and at an equal time, you will be contributing to the fitness and well-being of many folks who should use the advantageous influence of a dog.
-Contact your local education or trying out the facility to discover how you and your dog partner should make a difference as a Therapy Dog team.
+You could make a large difference in many humans’ lives by becoming a volunteer Therapy Dog Handler.
+You will learn and recognize the special bond you have with your dog, and at an equal time, you will contribute to the fitness and well-being of many folks who should use the advantageous influence of a dog.
+Contact your local education or try out the facility to discover how you and your dog partner should make a difference as a Therapy Dog team.

 Geneva A. Crawford